By Jay Maniar

 It would be fun if you yourself plot a candlestick chart yourself and try to find ‘buy’ and ‘sell’ signals of the asset which you are considering.

 Also, there are various candlestick patterns which you will find online.
-You may also refer this blog Candlestick Trading – A Momentum Strategy with Example [EXCEL MODEL] and understand ta momentum strategy where you observe price on the previous ‘n’ candlesticks and make your bets accordingly.
+You may also refer this blog Candlestick Trading – A Momentum Strategy with Example [EXCEL MODEL] and understand the momentum trading strategies where you observe price on the previous ‘n’ candlesticks and make your bets accordingly.
 An interesting exercise can be trying to find them in the candlestick chart plotted by you.

 In addition to this, you can check our blog for articles on different quantitative trading strategies.